 Images are essential to compelling HTML5 animation.
-Today’s article shows the ways to add images to HTML5 animation with Saola Animate.
+Today’s tutorial shows the ways to add images to HTML5 animation with Saola Animate.
 Also, it describes the techniques for working with the background image within an image element.
 Specifically, you will grasp how to replace the background image and use it to create animation.

-Add Images to HTML5 Animation
+Adding Images to HTML5 Animation

 In Saola Animate, you can add a vast variety of image formats to your HTML5 animation.
 Supported formats include JPG, JPEG, PNG, BMP, SVG, and GIF.
 It means that you can use both static and animated images, and both raster and vector files as well.
 For the vector image format, it’s also possible to draw many types of shapes that are all pre-defined in SVG.